 Does it sometimes seem like your dog has razor-sharp shark teeth?

 From a very early age dogs explore the world with their mouth.
 Like, babies, dogs put just about everything and anything in their mouth including your hands, the back of your pants and even your feet.
+Cute as a puppy, they will eventually get to a size where you want to stop your dog from biting.

 Dogs are drawn to movement